 Mom took Elizabeth out clothes shopping and they bought a couple new outfits.
 Then she helped Elizabeth organize her closet and drawers, removing many of the clothes she’d outgrown or didn’t like.
 Next, Mom showed Elizabeth how to run the washing machine and helped her with the first few loads.
 Mom explained to Elizabeth that now she was twelve years old and could manage her own clothes by herself.
 Mom also took a stand against Elizabeth’s complaining.

 With these steps Mom empowered her daughter to be a solver when it came to her clothes.
 Now Elizabeth couldn’t blame anyone else for a lack of clean clothes.
 When she did, Mom told her that she couldn’t play on the computer or go out with her friends until she washed her clothes.
 It worked.
 Elizabeth was still unhappy sometimes with her options for clothes, but she knew that she was the one who could fix it.

 Often the key to making a plan work is to transfer responsibility to the child.
-If you give a plan to a child, you’re likely to experience resistance.
-If you help the child develop the plan, ownership increases the likelihood of success.
+If you give a plan to a child, the child is likely to resist.
+If you help your child develop the plan, ownership increases the likelihood of success.
 It’s true that some children don’t want to develop a plan, but this isn’t optional.